 The USFWS, CDFW, NSOSRP, and PALCO had agreed that using a sampling methodology, rather than a complete census is likely to have several benefits for the population of spotted owls on HRC's covered lands as well as for HRC staff.
 Following agreement between PALCO, the USFWS, and the CDFW that the HCP management objectives (HCP §6.2.1) for pair occupancy and reproduction apply to the core sites as in HCP §6.2, Table 7, the objectives of a sampling methodology were therefore clarified.

 Thus, the objectives of sampling a subset of the covered lands each year via night surveys include:

-Tracking known sites within the quadrats surveyed,

-- Finding new sites that may be used as part of the minimum level (core) sites, - Inventorying sites related to management activities, and - Tracking the number and location of sites within a given geographical area over time, to help provide information on the effects of management activities.
+- Tracking known sites within the quadrats surveyed, - Finding new sites that may be used as part of the minimum level (core) sites, - Inventorying sites related to management activities, and - Tracking the number and location of sites within a given geographical area over time, to help provide information on the effects of management activities.

 The quadrat approach relies on large hydrologic areas containing multiple owl territories as the basic sampling units (Map 1).
 The hydrologic units are based on significant watershed areas (e.g. Freshwater Creek, Elk River), using the dividing ridgelines as the boundaries between units.
 Where necessary to maximize sampling efficiency, hydrologic units were combined into logical units, resulting in a total of 20 quadrats.
 In other words, if a hydrologic unit on the periphery of the covered lands contained a relatively small portion of HRC covered property, then it was incorporated into an adjoining, logical unit.
-During the 2017 season, quadrats 1, 5, 15, and 16 were sampled (Freshwater Creek, Corbett/lower Van Duzen River, McCann/Whitehouse, and Rainbow).
+During the 2018 season, quadrats 2, 7, 9, and 11 were sampled (Elk River, Stitz Creek, Root Creek and Bear Creek to Chadd Creek).
 The basic methods and reporting requirements of the quadrat sampling approach are as follows:

-- 1. Using USFWS night survey protocol techniques, conduct three survey visits of all suitable habitat in the four quadrats for that sample year. - 2.
-Use daytime follow-up visits (again using USFWS techniques) to check occupancy and reproductive status of all known sites in the quadrat (including any core sites). - 3.
+- 1. Using USFWS night survey protocol techniques, conduct three survey visits of all suitable habitat in the four quadrats for that sample year. - Use daytime follow-up visits (again using USFWS techniques) to check occupancy and reproductive status of all known sites in the quadrat (including any core sites). - 3.
 In addition to the visits in item # 2, use daytime follow-up visits to check occupancy and status of any sites contacted on the night surveys. - 4.
 In addition to calculating the values of pair occupancy and reproductive rate for the management objectives of HCP §6.2.1 for the core sites, also calculate the results of the same values for all sites monitored in the quadrats.
 These combined data will be used to track pair occupancy and reproductive trends over time, and will be compared to information gathered on spotted owls at other study sites in northern California.